Teradata/product-help/IMC/Site-Dashboard/Availability-Site-Dashboard.md

 ### Availability

-Indicates the actual site availability in the past four months.
-A green icon indicates that the Service Level Agreement has been met.
+Indicates the actual availability of the site in the past four months.
+Teradata doesn't count the following towards the availability Service Level Agreement:

 Outages don't include:

 - Scheduled downtime
-- Internet connectivity failures
+- Network connectivity issues

-- Non-Teradata internet traffic issues
+A green icon indicates that the SLA has been met.